Sudarkodi-Muthiah-repo/12weeksAWSworkshopchallenge/Week8/mini-project/Building a Product Catalog web API using Serverless at AWS.md

 + acme_delete_product
 + acme_list_products

-🎉Congratulations!
-You have successfully created the required Lambda functions.
+🎉**Congratulations!
+You have successfully created the required Lambda functions.**
 ## Step 3 API Gateway
 ### Step 3.1 CREATE API GATEWAY
 * At the top of the AWS Management Console, in the search bar, search for and choose API Gateway in a new browser tab.